-The concept of systemic risk underlying the Title II machinery is not clear in either the Act or its legislative history, but it seems to correspond most closely to trying to prevent a Type 2 chain reaction, in accordance with the often asserted myth that Lehman going into bankruptcy, because the Treasury lacked the power to seize it, was the cause of the panic.
-Lehman's failure was certainly one of the events that contributed to the September 2008 loss of confidence and panic, as discussed above, but just why would subsequent receivership by the FDIC, instead of the bankruptcy court, have made a difference in that regard?
-No one would have been reassured about the composition and valuations of MBS in others' portfolios, and the Act does nothing to cure the informational and valuation deficiencies that played a critical role in the credit crisis, beyond authorizing the SEC to require some additional disclosure from issuers of asset-backed securities24.
+The concept of systemic risk underlying the Title II machinery is not explicit in either the Act or its legislative history, but it seems to correspond most closely to trying to prevent a Type 2 chain reaction, in accordance with the often-asserted myth that the cause of the panic was Lehman going into bankruptcy because the Treasury lacked the power to seize it.
+Lehman's failure was certainly one of the events that contributed to the September 2008 loss of confidence and panic, as discussed previously, but just why would subsequent receivership by the FDIC, instead of the bankruptcy court, have made a difference in that regard?
+No one would have been reassured about the composition and valuations of MBSs in others' portfolios, and the Act does nothing to cure the informational and valuation deficiencies that played a critical role in the credit crisis, beyond authorizing the Securities and Exchange Commission (SEC)

-23 See St. Louis Fed events timeline, available at http://timeline.stlouisfed.org.
+^{24.} See the St. Louis Fed events timeline, available at http://timeline.stlouisfed .org.